pbiecek/DataMining/MINI_2016/Projects/Project 2/readme.md

 The main goal is to excersise methods for clustering and description of data.

+At first show main characteristics of the data.
-Find segments of visitors with similar behavior.
-[TODO] Show the flow of visitors across different stations.
+Find segments of visitors / pupils with similar behavior.
+Show the flow of visitors across different stations.

 # The Data

-Download the dataset from  ...[TODO]
+Dataset ia available from yout teeacher.
+You can copy during classes or write an email: wroblewskaa **at** mini.pw.edu.pl

 # The Goal

-In this dataset you have detailed information about ...[TODO]
+In this dataset you have detailed information about pupils and the way of visiting exibitions in Copernicus Center.

 # Phases